 Such marketing channels can include:

-- Making use of In-App Deeplinking, a technology that’s used to create links to native content of your app in the same way a web page hyperlinks to another web page.
+- Making use of In-App Deeplinking, a technology that’s used to create links to the native content of your app in the same way a web page hyperlinks to another web page.

 - Getting featured by news and review channels such as TechCrunch, Mashable, Gizmodo and CNET.